rhammell/shipsnet-detector/README.md

 mkdir models
 python train.py "shipsnet.json" "models/model.tfl"
 ```

-The latest version of `shipsnet.json` is available through the [ShipsNet](https://www.kaggle.com/rhammell/ships-in-satellite-imagery) Kaggle page, which also has information describing the dataset layout.
+The latest version of `shipsnet.json` is available through the [ShipsNet](https://www.kaggle.com/rhammell/ships-in-satellite-imagery) Kaggle page, which has further information describing the dataset layout.

 ## Detector
 A trained model can be applied across entire images using the sliding window detector function `detector.py`, which takes the model file path, input image path, and optional output image path as arguments.
 The output image will cluster positive detections and draw a bounding box around their center point.

 Example images are contained in the `images` directory.
 ```bash
 # Run on demo image with default output path
 python detector.py "models/model.tfl" "images/scene_1.png"